On iterated universal extensions and Nori's fundamental group of nilpotent bundles: A study of via Hodge theory

 and therefore a commutative diagram by iterating.
-A consequence of Theorem \ref{case_deRham} is that $\xi_{dR,n}$ is an isomorphism.
-We have to be surjective.
-Indeed, using the Kähler class associated to $\mathcal{L}$, we find $\iota_{i}$ for $i=1,2$, lifting the canonical projection $\mathrm{H}^{i}_{dR}(X) \rightarrow\mathrm{H}^{i}(X)$ defined by the Hodge-de Rham spectral sequence, such that these liftings are compatible with cup products in the sense of the following commutative square
+Using the Kähler class associated to $\mathcal{L}$, we find $\iota_{i}$ for $i=1,2$, lifting the canonical projection $\mathrm{H}^{i}_{dR}(X) \rightarrow\mathrm{H}^{i}(X)$ defined by the Hodge-de Rham spectral sequence.
+These liftings are compatible with cup products in the sense of the following commutative square

-This gives a lifting $\iota$:
+This gives a lifting

-From \eqref{fin} we see the morphism $\xi_{n}$ is surjective and therefore an isomorphism.
-By Corollary \ref{non_qua} we are done. \end{proof} \begin{emp} Let $X$ be a smooth proper curve.
-By Theorem \ref{quadric}, the Nori fundamental group scheme $\pi_{1}^{N}(X,x)$ is isomorphic to the pro-unipotent completion of $\mathcal{G}_{d}$ over $k$, with $d=\mathrm{dim}_{k}\,\mathrm{H}^{1}(X)$. \end{emp} \begin{emp} Let $X$ be an abelian variety.
-By Theorem \ref{quadric}, the Nori fundamental group scheme $\pi_{1}^{N}(X,x)$ is isomorphic to the pro-unipotent completion of the abelianization $\mathcal{G}_{d}/[\mathcal{G}_{d},\mathcal{G}_{d}]$ over $k$, with $d=\,\mathrm{dim}_{k}\mathrm{H}^{1}(X)$. \end{emp} Recall nonabelian Hodge correspondence \begin{thm}[Corollary 3.10 \cite{PMIHES_1992__75__5_0}] There exists an equivalence between the category of slope-semistable Higgs bundles $(\mathcal{E},\phi)$ with

-and the category of integrable connections $(\mathcal{E},\nabla)$. \end{thm} By construction, nonabelian Hodge correspondence fixes the underlying vector bundle.
-An another fact is that, nonabelian Hodge correspondence is in fact a tensor equivalence (page 40-43 \cite{PMIHES_1992__75__5_0}). \begin{cor} We have morphisms between Tannakian group schemes:

-\end{cor} \begin{proof} A nilpotent bundle $\mathcal{E}$ can be regarded as a Higgs bundle $(\mathcal{E},\phi)$ with Higgs field $\phi=0$, and nonabelian Hodge correspondence sends $(\mathcal{E},\phi=0)$ to a nilpotent connection $(\mathcal{E},\nabla)$.
-This is a tensor functor from the category of nilpotent bundles to the category of nilpotent connections, and we get by Tannakian duality.
-There is an obvious tensor functor from the category of nilpotent connections to the category of nilpotent bundles, simply by forgetting the Higgs field.
-By Tannakian duality this gives

-\end{proof} \begin{rmk} Note $\beta_{X,\mathcal{L}}$ realizes the category of nilpotent bundles as a subcategory of nilpotent connections.
-A stronger result appeared in \cite{lekaus2005unipotent}, saying that over a compact Kähler manifold, one can characterize those connections which correspond to Higgs bundles with vanishing Higgs field under nonabelian Hodge correspondence.
-This characterization is in terms of the associated monodromy representations, and the mixed Hodge structure on the de Rham fundamental group (\cite{PMIHES_1978__48__137_0}\cite{hain1987rham}).
-We also refer to \cite{florentino2014unipotent} for a down-to-earth treatment for compact Riemann surfaces and complex tori. \end{rmk} \begin{proof}[Proof of Theorem \ref{homotopy}] Note the following commutative diagram:

-We remark that an vertical arrow from the right lower square is missing, as it is not a priori clear that we can choose suitable polarization for $X$ and for $S$, such that non-abelian Hodge correspondence is compatible with pullbacks.
-One can prove directly that the morphism $\pi_{1}^{N}(X,x)\rightarrow \pi_{1}^{N}(S,s)$ is faithfully flat (Lemma 5.6 \cite{Otabe03082017}).
-The exactness of $\pi_{1}^{N}(X_{s},x)\rightarrow \pi_{1}^{N}(X,x)\rightarrow \pi_{1}^{N}(S,s)$ follows from the diagram \eqref{homotopy_diag} and Lemma \ref{de_Rham_homotopy} below for the homotopy exact sequence for $\pi_{1}^{dR}$. \end{proof} \begin{lem} Let $f: X\rightarrow S$ be a smooth morphism between connected smooth projective complex varieties, with geometrically connected fibers.
-Let $s\in S(k)$ be a base point and $x\in X(k)$ be above $s$.
-Then $f$ induces a homotopy exact sequence